Minimal Faithful Permutation Degrees for Irreducible Coxeter Groups and Binary Polyhedral Groups: Direct Products

 \section{Direct Products}

-Recall that a finite Coxeter group is the direct product of irreducible Coxeter groups.
-While in many areas of study it is enough just to concentrate on the irreducible components, this is not the case when dealing with minimal degrees.
-Thus knowledge of the minimal degrees for all the irreducible Coxeter groups does not imply the minimal degree for an arbitrary Coxeter group.
-We can make the observations with what is known about minimal degrees of direct products.
-The groups $W(A_n)$ and $W(B_n)$ are contained in the Wright class $\mathscr{C}$ and so Also since $W(H_3)$ and $W(E_7)$ are direct products of simple groups, we have by Theorem \ref{theorem:simplegroups}
+Recall that an arbitrary finite Coxeter group is the direct product of irreducible Coxeter groups.
+While in many areas of study it is enough just to concentrate on the irreducible components, this is not the case when we wish to consider minimal degrees of arbitrary finite Coxeter groups.
+We can make the following observations with what is known about minimal degrees of direct products.
+The groups $W(A_n)$ and $W(B_n)$ are contained in the Wright class $\mathscr{C}$ (recall from Section \ref{section:background}, these groups contain a nilpotent subgroup of the same minimal degree) and so Also since $W(H_3)$ and $W(E_7)$ are direct products of simple groups, we have by Theorem \ref{theorem:simplegroups}